 |I look for grammar and spelling mistakes and generally focus on how the piece reads like the flow and word choice.
 If you are just seeking a review of the overall story, just ask.
 I am still a little new to review but I try to be as thorough as possible and point out any and all mistakes that I can find.
 I will usually review anything that you request of me if I have time.
 Though there are a few genres and types of writing I don't really prefer.|

 |I like a review that makes me edit, even if it bothers me or offends me.
 So I look at your piece with, "What would I change to make this better and why?"
 And I write down most of what I think... the limit being how much you paid, more than how much you can handle!
 And of course there's no guarantee that my advice won't make it worse.
 Well, except the long list of bestseller credits-- oh, I haven't published them yet.
 But feel free to request a refund if I really like your piece.
 It's happened, sometimes I'm in too good of a mood and I think your work is perfect.
 If it was, you'd be submitting it for a royalty advance... praise is nice but it's like Chinese food, you need more in an hour.
 Whereas critique sticks to your ribs...|

-A Mortgage Calculator for those refinancing.
-Scrapbooking is fun!
+Vampires are people too.
 Write Poetry here.
 Try this Stock Market quiz.

 Teaching is a noble job.
 Everyone loves Pets. ?>Information on Tax Refunds.